mawinkler/playground-one/docs/scenarios/bigdata/splunk-integrate-vision-one-custom-rules.md

 ![alt text](images/splunk-app-v1cs-custom-08.png "Splunk")

-Finally, move back to `Settings -> Data -> Data inputs` and select `HTTP Event Collector` which now shows our just created collector.
 You now want to copy the `Token Value` and paste it to your notes.

+The `Token Value` is also shown on `Settings -> Data -> Data inputs`, select `HTTP Event Collector` which shows our just created collector and the `Token Value`.

 ![alt text](images/splunk-app-v1cs-custom-09.png "Splunk")